Axway-API-Management-Plus/apigateway-openlogging-elk/nodemanager/README.md

 ## How to create the policy manually

-- Create a new policy and name it `Use Elasticsearch API` - *This Policy will decide on what API calls can be routed to Elasticsearch*
+1. Create a new policy and name it `Use Elasticsearch API` - *This Policy will decide on what API calls can be routed to Elasticsearch*
-- The configured Policy should look like this:
+- Finally, the configured Policy should look like this:

   ![use ES API](../imgs/node-manager-use-es-api.png)

+### Is managed by Elasticsearch API?

-    - The `Compare Attribute` filter named `Is managed by Elasticsearch API?` checks for each endpoint based on the attribute: `http.request.path` if the requested API can be handled by the API-Builder ElasticSearch-Traffic-Monitor API.
+The `Compare Attribute` filter named `Is managed by Elasticsearch API?` checks for each endpoint based on the attribute: `http.request.path` if the requested API can be handled by the API-Builder ElasticSearch-Traffic-Monitor API.
 As a basis for decision-making a criteria for each endpoint needs to be added to the filter configuration.
 _The following endpoints are currently supported by the API Builder based Traffic-Monitor API._

 | Endpoint       | Expression               | Comment |
 | :---          | :---                 | :---  |